 It was that play that belittled the sensational efforts of a young defense that was looking to improve game-by-game.
 The dusk came quickly on that promising Saturday, but this week dawns a new horizon.
 A horizon greeted by a Vanderbilt offense who is 82nd in scoring offense, 84th in passing offense, and 97th nationally in tackles for loss allowed.
 The need to capitalize is now, and the opportunity for capitalization is here.

-Tags: Brian Kimbrow Chris Boyd Cj Johnson Cody Prewitt Dave Wommack Denzel Nkemdiche Featured Hugh Freeze James Franklin Jonathan Krause Jordan Matthews Jordan Rodgers Mike Marry Ole Miss Football Popular Sec Football Vanderbilt Football Zac Stacy
+Tags: Brian Kimbrow Chris Boyd Cj Johnson Cody Prewitt Dave Wommack Denzel Nkemdiche Hugh Freeze James Franklin Jonathan Krause Jordan Matthews Jordan Rodgers Mike Marry Ole Miss Football Sec Football Vanderbilt Football Zac Stacy